 Yes, now you understand how this soon became the perfect storm.

 We reached the spice isle and after a good 30 second search for salt (which they kindly place on the bottom shelf) the sorting of good vs. bad began.

 Sea salt options were slim in this store and since they did not carry the brand I typically purchase, out came the phone for some research.
 I quickly learned that although sea salt is better for you than regular table salt (sea salt is evaporated and has some minerals left to it whereas table salt is mined and must undergo heavy processing), it often contains anti-clumping agents.
 Salt all around will clump in humid weather.
 There is no way around it, aside from anti-clumping agents.
 So what is a person to do?
 I had never noticed anything regarding additives on my regular brand of sea salt.

 Meanwhile the natives (my three kids) were exceedingly restless and thus decided to shake their legs out by running up and down the aisle in a game of tag.

 After herding the children back to the cart and assuring them that I would be done soon (seriously it's just salt) I got back to my research and found a product that actually was available on the shelf!
 In hindsight I should research before gathering the natives.
 Lesson learned.

 So what did I buy?
 Sea salt.

 Okay, okay.
-I bought Morton's Natural Sea Salt.
-Is there something better out there?
-Let me know in the comments.
+I bought Pink Himalayan Sea Salt.
 What I really would like for you to take away from this (aside from knowing my kids are those kids) is that you need to pay attention to what you are buying.
 Read the label.
 Know what is in it (did you know that if you buy a stick of butter it includes natural flavorings?
 That is a whole other blog topic).
 With diligence, and hopefully less than ten minutes in the spice aisle, you can also guard yourself from unwanted additives.